 And the biggest culprit?
 Poor footwear.

-That’s why you shouldn’t skimp out when it comes to men’s lace up boots, whether you’re getting them for an office or a rugged worksite.
+That’s why you shouldn’t skimp out when it comes to men’s lace-up work boots, whether you’re getting them for an office or a rugged worksite.
 To help you take a step in the right direction, this article will cover how to:

 Select a lace up boot based on style and materials